What You Can Expect From Us

 - What should I do with my children?

-We have a nursery staffed with volunteer women from our church for children 0-3.
-Our greeters will be happy to show you where it is located.
-Our older children start out in worship with us.
-Just let them sit with you.
-About halfway through worship our pastor will call all the children 4 through 6th grade to the front for prayer, where afterward, our children's director will usher them out and into our children's worship room.
+We have a nursery staffed with volunteer women from our church for children 0-3..
+Our older children 4 through 6th grade begin in the fellowship hall.
+You may drop them off before service starts.
+Our greeters will be happy to show you where these are located.
 They will remain there throughout the remainder of our worship service learning songs and Bible stories about Jesus.
 All of our volunteers have passed background checks.
 You will be notified in a discreet manner during worship if any of your children have any needs.
 Your children are welcome to stay with you in worship if you choose.
 Children are always welcome.
-We would ask you to be mindful of others around you if your child becomes fussy or agitated.

 - Where do I get my children after worship?